MicrosoftDocs/learn/learn-pr/wwl-azure/integrate-azure-services-with-azure-stack-hci/includes/2-monitor-by-using-azure-monitor.md

 > [!NOTE]
 > Despite its name, Azure Monitor for VMs supports virtual and physical servers.

 Azure Monitor supports a range of other solutions that provide additional functionality, beyond what is implemented by default during the Windows Admin Center-based onboarding.
 For example; Update Management, Inventory, and Change tracking use the capabilities of Azure Automation to automate patching of the Windows Server operating system and facilitate asset management.
-Azure Security Center facilitates monitoring for security vulnerabilities and cyber threats.
+Microsoft Defender for Cloud facilitates monitoring for security vulnerabilities and cyber threats.

 Cloud-based monitoring might eliminate the need for an on-premises monitoring system.
 If you have existing Azure resources, cloud-based monitoring will provide a uniform monitoring solution that uses cloud hyperscale and seamlessly integrates with other Azure services.